-SANAA, Yemen — Yemeni police clashed Sunday with anti-government protesters staging a third-consecutive day of demonstrations calling for political reforms and the resignation of the country's President Ali Abdullah Saleh.
+SANAA, Yemen — Yemeni police have clashed with anti-government protesters demanding political reform and the resignation of President Ali Abdullah Saleh.

-Several thousand protesters, many of them university students, tried to reach the central square in the capital of Sanaa, but were pushed back by police using truncheons.
+Several thousand protesters, many of them university students, tried to reach the central square in the capital of Sanaa on Sunday, but were pushed back by police using clubs.
+It was the third straight day of anti-government protests.

-The ouster of Egyptian President Hosni Mubarak after an 18-day uprising has emboldened protesters in Yemen and raised questions about the country's stability and other Western-allied governments in the region.
-Saleh has been in power for three decades and has tried to defuse the unrest by promising not to run again.
-His term ends in 2013.
+The ouster of Egyptian President Hosni Mubarak after an 18-day uprising raised questions about the stability of Yemen and other Western-allied governments in the region.
+Saleh has been in power for three decades and tried to blunt unrest by promising not to run again.